Krcano/Redux-Store/README.md

 ## Description

 This app is an E-Commerce site that uses the MERN Stack and Stripe.
-As part of this project I had to refactor the code so that it uses Redux for handling global state instead of context api.
-Context api is very similar to Redux in many ways so there wasn't to many changes to implement.
-In this project I learned the importance of reading the documentation of new techonologies because even though the two, context api and Redux, are very similar a simmple syntax error can cause a lot of problems.
+As part of this project I had to refactor the code so that it uses Redux for handling global state instead of Context API.
+Context API is very similar to Redux in many ways so there wasn't to many changes to implement.
+In this project I learned the importance of reading the documentation of new techonologies because even though the two, Context API and Redux, are very similar a simmple syntax error can cause a lot of problems.

 ## Usage